ncheong-141/A_star-search-algorithm/Code-description.md

       - At a cell(point A for start), the algorithm looks at all cells surrounding it and calculates:
 	          -> gcost () =	distance from starting node (point A) (typical for abstract A* algorithms is to have distance between nodes as 1, and multiply by 10 for irradicating FP numbers)
 	          -> hcost () =  heuristic function / distance from end node (point B).
 	          -> fcost()  = total cost -> gcost() + hcost()
-      - The algorithm finds the lowest fcosts of the surrounding nodes and then choses that to be the next parent node and repeat the above.
+      - The algorithm finds the lowest fcosts of the surrounding nodes and then choses that to be the next parent node and repeat the 		above until the end point is found.
       - If there is obstacles points, they are not evaluated.
       - If there is two points with the same fcost, the smallest hcost takes preference.
       - All fcosts are stored and the lowest cost is stored each time